 GMB also includes a section where you can respond to any piece of customer review or rating, which can be vital to a business’ online reputation.

-A survey showed that 80 percent of consumers believe that a business cares about them when someone from the management team responds to their review.
-Unfortunately, most consumers – about 63 percent – say that a business never responds to their feedback.
-Don’t make that mistake.
+The Online Reviews Survey showed that 80% of consumers believe that a business cares about them when someone from the management team responds to their review.
+Unfortunately, 63% of consumers say that a business never responds to their feedback.

-Even though collecting 5-star reviews on Google is a great marketing strategy it shouldn’t be the end goal.
-Instead, use the information contained within each review to better understand customers and find ways to improve the brand, products, services, and customer experience.
+Even though collecting 5-star reviews on Google is a great marketing strategy, it shouldn’t be the end goal.
+Instead, use the information contained within each review to better understand customers, develop a strong customer experience management strategy, and inspire customer loyalty.